Cover and variable degeneracy: Degree type result

-As proved in \cite{MR3484719} by M\'a\v{c}ajov\'a, Raspaud and \v{S}koviera, every signed graph $G$ satisfies $\chi^{\pm}(G) \leq \Delta(G) + 1$ and there are three classes signed simple graphs for which the equality holds.
-Schweser and Stiebitz \cite{MR3612419} extended this Brooks' type result by characterizing the degree choosable of signed multigraphs.
+As proved in \cite{MR3484719} by M\'a\v{c}ajov\'a, Raspaud and \v{S}koviera, every signed graph $G$ satisfies $\chi^{\pm}(G) \leq \Delta(G) + 1$ and there are three classes of signed simple graphs for which the equality holds.
+Schweser and Stiebitz \cite{MR3612419} extended this Brooks' type result by characterizing the degree-choosable signed multigraphs.

-A graph $G$ is {\bf DP-degree-colorable} if $(H, f)$ has a DP-coloring whenever $f$ is a function from $V(H)$ to $\{0, 1\}$ and $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq \deg_{G}(v)$ for each $v \in V(G)$.
-A {\bf GDP-tree} is a connected graph in which every block is either a cycle or a complete graph.
+A graph $G$ is \textbf{DP-degree-colorable} if $(H, f)$ has a DP-coloring whenever $f$ is a function from $V(H)$ to $\{0, 1\}$ and $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq \deg_{G}(v)$ for each $v \in V(G)$.
+A \textbf{GDP-tree} is a connected graph in which every block is either a cycle or a complete graph.
 Bernshteyn, Kostochka, and Pron \cite{MR3686937} gave a Brooks' type result for DP-coloring.
-More detailed characterization of DP-degree-colorable multigraphs can be found in \cite{MR3948125}. \begin{theorem}[Bernshteyn, Kostochka, and Pron \cite{MR3686937}] Let $G$ be a connected graph.
-The graph $G$ is not DP-degree-colorable if and only if $G$ is a GDP-tree. \end{theorem}
+A more detailed characterization of DP-degree-colorable multigraphs can be found in \cite{MR3948125}. \begin{theorem}[Bernshteyn, Kostochka, and Pron \cite{MR3686937}] Let $G$ be a connected graph.
+Then $G$ is not DP-degree-colorable if and only if $G$ is a GDP-tree. \end{theorem}

-In the following, we give a degree type result which can unify all the mentioned results in this section.
-Firstly, some preliminaries are presented. \begin{itemize} \item The graph $\widetilde{K_{p}}$ is the Cartesian product of the complete graph $K_{p}$ and an independent $\kappa$-set.
+In the following, we give a degree type result which can unify all the results mentioned in this section.
+Firstly, some preliminaries are presented. \begin{itemize} \item The graph $\widetilde{K_{p}}$ is the Cartesian product of the complete graph $K_{p}$ and an independent $s$-set.

-\item The {\bf circular ladder graph $\Gamma_{n}$} is the Cartesian product of the cycle $C_{n}$ and an independent set with two vertices.
+\item The \textbf{circular ladder graph $\Gamma_{n}$} is the Cartesian product of the cycle $C_{n}$ and an independent set with two vertices.

-\item The {\bf M\"{o}bius ladder} $M_{n}$ is the graph with vertex set $\{(i, j) \mid i \in [n], j \in [2]\}$, in which two vertices $(i, j)$ and $(i', j')$ are adjacent if and only if either \begin{enumerate}[label = ---] \item $i' = i + 1$ and $j = j'$ for $1 \leq i \leq n-1$, or \item $i = n$, $i'=1$ and $j \neq j'$. \end{enumerate} \end{itemize}
+\item The \textbf{M\"{o}bius ladder} $M_{n}$ is the graph with vertex set $\big\{\,(i, j) \mid i \in [n], j \in [2]\,\big\}$, in which two vertices $(i, j)$ and $(i', j')$ are adjacent if and only if either \begin{enumerate}[label = ---] \item $i' = i + 1$ and $j = j'$ for $1 \leq i \leq n-1$, or \item $i = n$, $i'= 1$ and $j \neq j'$. \end{enumerate} \end{itemize}

 \begin{definition} Let $(H, f)$ be a valued cover of a graph $G$.
-A {\bf kernel} of $H$ is the subgraph obtained from $H$ by deleting each vertex $(u, j)$ with $f(u, j) = 0$. \end{definition}
+A \textbf{kernel} of $H$ is the subgraph obtained from $H$ by deleting each vertex $(u, j)$ with $f(u, j) = 0$. \end{definition}